-Plumbers in the NHS make sure that plumbing and heating systems are safe and in good working order.
+Heating systems and water supply is crucial for a successful NHS.
+Plumbers in the NHS make sure these are safe and in good working order.

 The NHS relies on water supplies, drainage and heating.
 They are all essential to keep hospitals and other NHS buildings safe and working efficiently.

 As a plumber in the NHS, your work includes: